PythonRSAS/pythonrsas.github.io/_posts/2020-11-14-7-Subplots-and-Uses.md

 image: images/posts/IMG-0664.JPG

 ---
 Often we need to plot a few things in subplots for comparison.
-An example of subplots.
+An simple example of subplots.
 <figure>
   <img src="{{ "/images/posts/Compare Stocks in Two Sectors.png" | relative_url }}">
   <figcaption>Compare Stocks in Two Sectors - Sarah Chen</figcaption>
 </figure>

 ## Rows and Columns
 Let's automate the number of rows and column once and for all.
+The key is to use quotient <span class="coding">i//width</span> and remainder <span class="coding">i%width</span>.

 <div class="code-head"><span>code</span>automate rows and columns for subplots.python</div>